 What is the NHS Test and Trace Support Payment?

 There is a legal duty in England to self-isolate in place from 28 September 2020 if you test positive for coronavirus or are contacted by NHS Test and Trace, with fines for breaches.
 You can read more about it on GOV.UK.

 In response to concerns that people were struggling to self-isolate due to financial constraints, a £500 lump sum support payment can be claimed by people on low incomes who cannot work from home and have lost income as a result of self-isolating.

 The scheme applies to people notified to self-isolate on or after 28 September, not before that date.

 The devolved administrations in Scotland, Wales and Northern Ireland have implemented their own schemes.

 Who is making the payments?

 Local authorities in England make the payments.
 You can find out how to contact your local authority on GOV.UK.

 Who can claim the NHS Test and Trace Support Payment?

-In England, the criteria for self-isolation payment is that you:
+In England, the self-isolation payment is is available if you:

 - have been instructed to self-isolate by NHS Test and Trace, either because you have tested positive or are in close contact of a positive case (from 10 December 2020, this has been expanded to include notification to self-isolate received via the NHS Covid-19 app) or